survivejs/webpack-book/manuscript/loading/03_fonts.md

 };
 ```

 The idea is the same as for loading images.
-This time around we match font files.
+This time around you match font files.
 If you wanted, you could refactor the commonality to a function to share between the two.

-We still need to connect the above with the main configuration:
+You still need to connect the above with the main configuration:

 **webpack.config.js**